IPA_MOD(3) IPA_MOD(3)

 Functions mem_* for general purpose memory allocation are wrappers for

-standard library memory allocation functions (malloc(3), calloc(3),
+standard library memory allocation functions malloc(3), calloc(3),

 realloc(3), free(3), strdup(3) and for vasprintf(3) function, found on

-allocated with some of mem_* functions should be freed with mem_free
+some systems.
+Any memory allocated with some of mem_* functions should

-function.
-These functions accept extra one argument, called mem_type
+be freed with mem_free function.
+These functions accept extra one

 Marrays (memory arrays) are used for creating arrays of items.
 Mzones